 Due to their Judging trait, ISFJs and ESFJs may have a difficult time adapting to a new situation, as they prefer to follow schedules and routines.
 They should, instead, focus on creating a new plan and appreciating the benefits brought about by change.

-ISFJs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISFJ and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISFJs should avoid withdrawing from or criticizing ESFJs, while ESFJs should allow ISFJs to have plenty of space to de-stress.

-ISFJs and ESFJs can encourage and motivate each other in their personal and professional lives.
+ISFJ and ESFJ types can encourage and motivate each other in their personal and professional lives.

 ISFJs can motivate ESFJs by spending intentional time with them, while ESFJs can encourage ISFJs by appreciating and affirming their character.